purushottammohanty/purushottammohanty.github.io/_pages/home.md

   image: /assets/images/chicago_widescreen.jpg
 ---

+I am currently a PhD student in Economics at Duke University where I aim to work on quantitative research projects using large datasets on topics in development economics and political economy.

-I am a Research Professional (predoc) in economics at the [Becker Friedman Institute for Economics](https://bfi.uchicago.edu), University of Chicago.
-I am working with [Prof. Oeindrila Dube](http://odube.net) on topics in development economics and political economy.
+Prior to joining Duke University, I was a Pre-doctoral Research Professional at the [Becker Friedman Institute for Economics](https://bfi.uchicago.edu), University of Chicago where I worked with [Prof. Oeindrila Dube](http://odube.net).

-I am interested in quasi-experimental research using large datasets to answer interesting socio-economic questions.
-I am broadly interested in development economics, labour economics and political economy.

 Previously, I worked as a senior data associate at [Good Business Lab (GBL)](https://www.goodbusinesslab.org) in New Delhi.
-I worked with [Prof. Achyuta Adhvaryu](https://www.achadhvaryu.com), [Prof. Anant Nyshadhyam](http://www.anantnyshadham.com) and [Prof. Teresa Molina](https://sites.google.com/site/teresasmolina/) on research in the topics of worker well-being.
-Prior to that I completed my masters in Economics from the [Paris School of Economics (PSE)](https://www.parisschoolofeconomics.eu/en/) in 2020 where I was a [Charapak Masters Scholar](https://www.inde.campusfrance.org/charpak-master-s-scholarship).
-Earlier, I graduated from [Ramjas College, University of Delhi](http://ramjas.du.ac.in) with a B.A.
-(Hons) in Economics in 2018.
+I completed my masters in Economics at the [Paris School of Economics (PSE)](https://www.parisschoolofeconomics.eu/en/) and my undergraduate studies in Economics at the [University of Delhi](https://du.ac.in).